Choose Excellence with a MA or Certificate in Applied Behavior Analysis (ABA)

 Master of Arts in Applied Behavior Analysis

-The MA in Applied Behavior Analysis is a 34-credit program offered online or on-campus.
+The Master's in Applied Behavior Analysis is a 34-credit program offered online or on-campus.
 Depending on when you begin the program (fall or spring), and how you choose to take the courses (full-time or part-time; on-campus or online), you can complete the program in 4-6 semesters.

 On-campus courses are offered after 4:00 PM to accomodate working professionals.
 Online courses include asynchronous work, which can be completed on your own time.
 There will also be a 60-90 minute Zoom meeting once per week, which will take place after 4:00 PM EST.